dmtrung14/rl-finance/README.md

 - [ ] Adding sentiment analysis and more complex observations.
 - [ ] Framework for Intraday Trading.
 - [ ] Integrate into broker services or simulators.
+- [ ] Explore DDPG in place of PPO